Star Party Introduction

-After the introduction, guests are led through a constellation tour pointing out brighter stars and constellations, relating some of the practical uses of the stars, the mythology of some constellations, and the scientific understanding of various patterns and objects in the night sky.
-As the night sky slowly changes from week to week, month to month, season to season, so to do the constellation tours as some constellations fade from view in western twilight and others become visible in the east.
-These constellation tours serve as an orientation to the night sky and can help make the telescope viewing to follow more meaningful.
-The constellation tours typically run 25-30 minutes.
+Constellation Tour: Visitor Center staff point out brighter stars and constellations, relating some of the practical uses of the stars, the mythology of some constellations, and the scientific understanding of various patterns and objects in the night sky.
+These constellation tours serve as an orientation to the night sky and add meaning to the telescope viewing to follow.
+Guests may skip the constellation tour and move directly to telescope viewing following the introduction.
+The constellation tours is ~ 25-35 minutes.

-When conditions do not allow for telescope viewing, we offer various indoor talks and demos .. from virtual sky tours using sky simulation software, video/animations, and images from ground-based and space-based telescopes to demonstrations of the principles of the technique of spectroscopy which forms the basis of much of the research conducted at major research facilities like McDonald.
-Various talk topics are offered depending on the staff available that evening.
-While many of our visitors who have joined both clear-night and cloudy-night programs tell us that it may be frustrating not to get a chance to look through telescopes on those cloudy nights, they also typically say that they feel like they learned much more about astronomy and how astronomers know so much about the Universe by joining a cloudy-night Star Party.
+When conditions don't allow for telescope viewing, we offer various indoor talks and demos: virtual sky tours with sky simulation software, video/animations, and images from ground-based and space-based telescopes, demonstrations of principles of spectroscopy as it applies to research conducted at McDonald Observatory, and others.
+Many of our visitors who have joined both clear-night and cloudy-night programs tell us that they learned as much about astronomy and more about how astronomers know so much about the Universe during a cloudy-night Star Party.

 On occasion, conditions may be such that we will offer some sort of hybrid program of telescope viewing of a few brighter objects that may be visible through thin cloud-cover as well as indoor talks.